cochaviz/seminar_cyber_security/inversion_attacks_on_federated_learning_notes.md

 learning and Federated Learning) contain several points at which an attacker could intervene to exploit various characteristics of the system.
-Before discussing inference attacks that take place in later stages of the machine learning pipeline, let us discuss briefly discuss other potential threats to machine learning models.
+Before discussing inference attacks that take place in later stages of the machine learning pipeline, let us briefly discuss other potential threats to machine learning models.

 The phases discussed in the first section (training, testing, and deployment)